 Grooming and Maintenance

 Remove old leaves otherwise grooming is not necessary.
-The plant doesn’t flower indoors, the leaves don’t fall off unless they don’t get enough moisture, and it doesn’t grow very tall.
+The plant doesn’t flower indoors, the leaves don’t fall off unless they do not get enough moisture, and it doesn’t grow very tall.

 The easiest method to propagate rattlesnake plant is by division.
 If possible, divide when repotting the plant.